nilsonsales/PANDAS/README.md

 $ echo fish_user_paths
 $ set -U -e fish_user_paths[1]
 ```
 Where [1] means the first line

-creating an environment:
+### Creating an environment
+In order to create your own environment, use:
 ```bash
 $ conda create -yn fishtest
 ```